The original radio in the 1978 Jaguar XJ-S is a two post design that was the standard configuration when this car was manufactured.

-Again, using the DIN mounting surround that came with the new radio as a template, mark the original radio front support.
+In the photographs below, using the DIN mounting surround that came with the new radio as a template, mark the original radio front support.
 Using a hacksaw, cut out the front support opening.

-The front radio support should now fit snugly around the DIN mounting surround housing.
+As the photograph below illustrates, the front radio support should now fit snugly around the DIN mounting surround housing.

 With the DIN surround installed around the radio the spring loaded side tabs hold the radio securely.
 The housing modification allows the radio to disengage from the side tabs without manually pushing the tabs in, allowing the radio to be withdrawn from the front of the surround housing.